Brennan Johnson: Tottenham targeting late move for Nottingham Forest forward in final week of transfer window

-Tottenham are targeting a late move for a right-winger with Nottingham Forest's Brennan Johnson high among their targets in the final week of the window.
+Brentford - who offered £40m for the Wales international earlier this summer - are also very keen, while Chelsea have cooled their interest.

-Spurs want a player of Johnson's profile rather than a traditional centre-forward after the departure of Harry Kane to Bayern Munich - and they have three options before the deadline.
+Spurs have three forward targets before Friday's deadline and several sources have told Sky Sports News that Barcelona's Ansu Fati and PSV's Johan Bakayoko could be the other options, but they are unconfirmed.

-Forest star Johnson is one of them but they face competition from Chelsea and Brentford, although none of these clubs want to pay more than the £40m Brentford offered for the Wales international earlier this summer.
+Spurs want a player of Johnson's profile rather than a traditional centre-forward after the departure of Harry Kane to Bayern Munich.

-Johnson was a standout performer for Forest last season as he scored eight goals and provided three assists to help the club avoid relegation.
+Johnson was a standout performer for Forest last season as he scored eight goals and provided three assists to help the club avoid relegation from the Premier League.

 The 22-year-old has started in all three of Forest's games so far this season but is yet to score.